What a guide dog does

 - judge height and width so you do not bump your head or shoulder

-- guide you across the road, but it is up to you to decide where and when to cross safely
+- help keep you straight when crossing a road – but it is up to you to decide where and when to cross safely